 Reestablishing Louisville’s Fourth Street Corridor

-The Fourth Street Corridor has been identified as Louisville’s Rose Fellowship land use challenge.
+The Fourth Street Corridor has been identified as Louisville’s Daniel Rose Fellowship land use challenge.
 Historically, Fourth Street served as Louisville’s north-south commercial spine; connecting dense retail/entertainment venues, with institutions, residences, and workplaces along a bustling streetcar corridor.
 This approximately four-mile stretch now traverses the following four distinct districts that pose their own unique opportunities and challenges.

 The Central Business District, which includes key cultural and entertainment assets, lacks a strong retail presence, and the north end is disjointed in terms of architectural styles.
 Efforts are underway to reestablish the once lively shopping district between Broadway and Muhammad Ali.